Qumulo/docs/administrator-guide.md

 ---
 title: Qumulo Administrator Guide
+permalink: administrator-guide.html
 preamble: The Qumulo Administrator Guide is a growing collection of information about configuring, managing, and troubleshooting Qumulo Core and your Qumulo nodes and clusters.
-permalink: administrator-guide.html
 sidebar: administrator_guide_sidebar
+tags:
+  - administrator
+  - administration
 ---

 The Qumulo Administrator Guide is a growing collection of information about configuring, managing, and troubleshooting Qumulo Core and your Qumulo nodes and clusters.